-The only surefire way to tell if your cervix is dilated, and by how much, is to have a medical provider check, according to the American Pregnancy Association (APA).
+Of course, the only surefire way to tell if your cervix is dilated, and by how much, is to have a medical provider check.
 That's why your doctor or midwife might ask you if you want to "be checked" or have a cervical exam during your third trimester prenatal appointments.
 Unfortunately, though, even if you know how dilated you are, it might not mean much.
 What To Expect explains that while your cervix dilating is one of the first steps toward labor, it doesn't necessarily mean you will give birth anytime soon.
 So if you're counting down the minutes and at least trying to gauge how much longer you have to wait to meet your little one, here's how to tell your cervix might be dilating and childbirth is just around the corner:

 Some women feel lightning-like pain in their vaginas during late pregnancy.
-While this condition can be painful and disconcerting, What to Expect explains that it might actually be a good sign.
-It turns out that some pregnant people can actually feel their cervix changing in response to pressure from their baby's head, hormones, and labor contractions.
+While this condition can be painful and disconcerting, What to Expect explains that it might actually be a good sign as labor could be near.
+Dr. Shepherd tells Romper that these sharp pains can be felt in the vagina and sometimes in the rectum because the nerves are so close.

-What to Expect notes that losing your mucous plug, what they describe as "a clear, sticky, gelatinous glob of mucus," is a clear sign your cervix is dilating.
-However, it might come out in small pieces and not all at once, or you might not notice it at all unless you are anxiously checking your underwear for signs that the end is near.
+What to Expect notes that losing your mucus plug, what they describe as "a clear, sticky, gelatinous glob of mucus," is a clear sign your cervix is dilating.
+However, it might come out in small pieces and not all at once, or you might not notice it at all unless you are anxiously checking your underwear for signs that the end is close.

 Most pregnant women can tell you that vaginal discharge changes during pregnancy.
 When your cervix starts to dilate, according to Mayo Clinic, you're likely to notice even more discharge, which is usually clear or pink in color.

-According to What to Expect, your cervix dilating is one of the first steps of going into labor, but labor might take a while and you can actually be dilated for weeks before going into labor (or, for the less fortunate, not go into labor at all).
+As What to Expect explained, your cervix dilating is one of the first steps of going into labor, but labor might take a while and you can actually be dilated for weeks before going into labor (or, for the less fortunate, not go into labor at all).